41 Free Niche WordPress Themes for Websites

 Astra was built for a mobile world, with a publicized load speed of under half a second.
 This theme is available for free – forever.
 You can always try it for free now and then extend it with some Pro features for a reasonable yearly fee.
 See my full Astra review here.Check Out Astra Here

-GeneratePress is another lightweight and multipurpose theme that should help you keep your loading time down – and allow you to make changes to your site without having to code.
+GeneratePress is another lightweight and multipurpose theme that should help you keep your loading time down – and allow you to make changes to your site without having to code (learn more in our comparison of GeneratePress vs Astra).
 I like themes that work well on mobile by default, which is another good thing about GeneratePress.
 See my full GeneratePress review here.Check Out GeneratePress Here

 OceanWP is built as a completely free theme for both developers and hobbyists.
 As a niche site owner, you're probably somewhere in between.
 OceanWP is a great place to start, helping you to build some great-looking, responsive websitesCheck Out OceanWP Here